Tafara-N/alx-backend/0x02-i18n/README.md

 Directory: 0x02-i18n
 File: 6-app.py, templates/6-index.html

-7. Infer appropriate time zone mandatory
+### 7. Infer appropriate time zone

-Define a get_timezone function and use the babel.timezoneselector decorator.
+Define a `get_timezone` function and use the `babel.timezoneselector` decorator.

-The logic should be the same as get_locale:
+The logic should be the same as `get_locale`:

-Find timezone parameter in URL parameters
+1. Find `timezone` parameter in URL parameters
-Find time zone from user settings
+2. Find time zone from user settings
-Default to UTC
+3. Default to UTC

 Before returning a URL-provided or user time zone, you must validate that it is a valid time zone.
-To that, use pytz.timezone and catch the pytz.exceptions.UnknownTimeZoneError exception.
+To that, use `pytz.timezone` and catch the `pytz.exceptions.UnknownTimeZoneError` exception.

 Repo:
 GitHub repository: alx-backend
 Directory: 0x02-i18n
-File: 7-app.py, templates/7-index.html
+File: `7-app.py, templates/7-index.html`

 ### 8. Display the current time